NM-TAFE/smiley-the-four-pillars-of-oop-itslukeDev/knowledge_and_evidence.md

   1. **Class Type Analysis:** What kind of class is `Blinkable`?
 Inspect its superclass for clues about its classification.

-     > `Blinkable` is an Abstract Class / Interface.
-It has no actual definitions but instead creates an abstract method called `blink()`.
-On its own this method does nothing but any class that inherits from it is forced implement the methods functionality.
+     > `Blinkable` is an Abstract Base Class.

   2. **Class Implementation:** `Blinkable` is a class intended to be implemented by other classes.
 What generic term describes this kind of class, which is designed for implementation by others? **Clue**: Notice the lack of any concrete implementation and the naming convention.

-     > Your answer here
+     > These types of abstract classes are known as interfaces.
+Blinkable defines an abstract method called blink(), which does not have any implementation on its own.
+However, any class that inherits from Blinkable is required to provide a concrete implementation for the blink() method.
+This enforces a contract, meaning that we can safely assume that all classes that inherit `Blinkable` will have the blink() method with their specific implantation.

   3. **OO Principle Identification:** Referring to your answer in question (2), which Object-Oriented (OO) principle does this represent?
 Choose from the following and justify your answer in 1-2 sentences: Abstraction, Polymorphism, Inheritance, Encapsulation.